New-Web-Order/landing-1-turbo-deals/README.md

 ## UI KITS

-Visit these links and explore our selection of UI kits !
-[Gumroad](https://ui8.net/users/new-web-order) - [Newweborder.Online](https://www.newweborder.online/)
+Visit these links and explore our selection of UI kits available  on: [UI8]( https://ui8.net/users/new-web-order) and [Gumroad](https://www.newweborder.online/)

 ## Custom Orders
 For custom design and development orders visit [newweborder](https://www.newweborder.co/) Explore our website and reach out to us for any inquiries.